 Navigating pregnancy with high blood pressure requires vigilance, knowledge, and a strong partnership with your healthcare team.
 From understanding the different types of hypertension to adopting a healthy lifestyle and managing medication effectively, there are numerous steps you can take to ensure a successful pregnancy.
 Remember that early detection, regular monitoring, and proactive management are key to minimizing risks and maximizing positive outcomes.

 If you're facing the challenges of high blood pressure during pregnancy, know that you are not alone.
 Empower yourself with information, follow your healthcare provider's recommendations, and connect with support networks.
-By taking these steps, you can navigate this journey with confidence and look forward to welcoming your healthy baby into the world.
+By taking these steps, you can handle this journey with confidence and look forward to welcoming your healthy baby into the world.
 Take control of your health today – schedule a consultation with your healthcare provider to discuss a personalized management plan and embark on a path toward a safe and joyful pregnancy.